CogentRoleplayCommunity/FogentRoleplay/src/Items/UniqueMisc/PettyBrightstone/PettyBrightstone.md

 ### Light Storage:

-Holds 1 Ichor's worth of light.
-Ichor can be drawn from it for use in Miracles.
+Holds 1 Magic Resource worth of light.
 Can be recharged in Sunlight.
 Light slowly dissipates from this gem.